 Votes will be counted by the inspector of election appointed for the meeting, who will separately count, for the proposal to elect directors, votes "For", "Withhold" and broker non-votes; and, with respect to other proposals, votes "For" and "Against", abstentions and, if applicable, broker non-votes.
-Abstentions will be counted towards the vote total for each of Proposals 2, 3, 4 and 5, and will have the same effect as "Against" votes.
+Abstentions will be counted towards the vote total for each of Proposals 2, 3 and 5, and will have the same effect as "Against" votes.
+For Proposal 4, abstentions will be counted towards the vote total, and will have the same effect as votes "Against" each of the proposed voting frequencies.
 Broker non-votes will not be counted towards the vote total for any proposal.